The most gorgeous face mask of the year celebrates African design

 Millimeters-thick sheets of delicately etched bronze.
 Pleated, laser-cut coral collars.
 This isn’t haute couture, though it could be.
 These are face masks.

-Nigeria-based architectural designer Tosin Oshinowo and U.K.-based textile designer Chrissa Amuah have created three gorgeous face masks, called Freedom to Move, commissioned by Lexus, which is an official partner of the biannual Design Miami show.
+Nigeria-based architectural designer Tosin Oshinowo and U.K.-based textile designer Chrissa Amuah have created three gorgeous face masks, called Freedom to Move, commissioned by Lexus, which is an official automotive partner of the annual Design Miami show.
 The brief asked them to create a “design object of our times,” and what’s more fitting than a mask for 2020?

 The masks are designed to celebrate African design and history through a contemporary lens by fusing traditional African craftsmanship such as brass and bronze casting with contemporary innovations, such as 3D printing.